naasif08/Javono/README.md

 **Javono — Java on Native Embedded Operation**

-Javono (Under development) is a lightweight Java framework to write microcontroller programs using the familiar `setup()` and `loop()` style.
-Currently targeting ESP32(ESP-WROOM-32), with plans to support other MCUs.
+Javono (currently under development) is a lightweight toolchain that lets you write embedded firmware for microcontrollers using familiar Java syntax.
+It follows the intuitive setup() and loop() structure, inspired by the Arduino programming model.

+Javono converts a restricted subset of Java into efficient C code suitable for bare-metal environments, without relying on a JVM.
+The current target is the ESP32 (ESP-WROOM-32), with support for other microcontrollers planned in future releases.

 ## Features